 Indians (and of course tons of others) celebrate Holi with loads of enthusiasm all over the world.
 Celebrated as a triumph of good over evil in the honour of Hindu god Vishnu, this ancient festival takes place on the full moon day of the month of Phalgun in the Hindu calendar, or around the middle of March.
 It is also the second most widely celebrated festival of India, after Diwali.

 People light bonfires (Holika), and play with water and colours, which brings people together and generates a feeling of brotherhood.
 Though this festival originated in India, Indians settling abroad took this celebration of their cultural roots far and wide.
 Many places around the world also celebrate Holi, though they are often not linked with the religious aspects of the original festival.
-While it has already come and gone this year, there is still one way for us to feel like it is always Holi – by planning what to do next year!

 Here are 10 places to celebrate Holi, both inside and outside India: